fooplugins/foogallery/README.txt

 == Changelog ==

+= 1.5.1 =
+* Major version bump to correspond with FooGallery PRO which includes video support
+* New : check for FooVideo and upgrade offer for FooGallery PRO

 = 1.4.34 =
 * New : Language setting for load more pagination
 * Fix : Pagination + Filtering bugs